RodrigoDMU/computer_infrastructure/README.md

 **Task description:** Write a bash script called `weather.sh` in the root of your repository.
 This script should automate the process from Task 6, saving the weather data to the `data/weather` directory.
 Make the script executable and test it by running it.

+**Summary:** To complete Task 7, I wrote a bash script called [`weather.sh`](https://github.com/RodrigoDMU/computer_infrastructure/blob/main/weather.sh) that automates the process of downloading the latest weather data from Met Eireann and saves it with a timestamped filename.
+I made the script executable using `chmod +x` and tested it by running the script with `./weather.sh`.
+Finally, I verified that the weather data was correctly saved in the [`data/weather`](https://github.com/RodrigoDMU/computer_infrastructure/blob/main/data/weather/20241108_110531.json) directory with a timestamped filename using the `ls` command.

+**- Task 8: Notebook:**

+**Task description:** Create a notebook called `weather.ipynb` at the root of your repository.
+In this notebook, write a brief report explaining how you completed Tasks 1 to 7.
+Provide short descriptions of the commands used in each task and explain their role in completing the tasks.

+**Summary:** To complete Task 8, I used the `touch` command to create a notebook file named [`weather.ipynb`](https://github.com/RodrigoDMU/computer_infrastructure/blob/main/weather.ipynb) at the root of the repository.
+After executing the `touch weather.ipynb` command, I verified the file's existence with the `ls` command.

+**- Task 9: Pandas:**

+**Task description:** In your `weather.ipynb` notebook, use the `pandas` function `read_json()` to load in any one of the weather data files you have downloaded with your script.
+Examine and summarize the data.
+Use the information provided [data.gov.ie](https://data.gov.ie/dataset/todays-weather-athenry) to write a short explanation of what the data set contains.

 **Summary:**

+## Project

+*******
+## End